Frances Munds: Political career

 In 1913, Governor George Hunt appointed Munds to represent Arizona at the International Woman Suffrage Alliance in Budapest, Hungary.
 The next year, she, along with Rachel Berry (1859–1948) of Apache County, became the first women elected to the Arizona Legislature (representing Yavapai County).

 Upon her entry to the state legislature in 1915, Munds said, "true blue conservatives will be shocked to think of a grandmother sitting in the State Senate."
 During her time in office, she chaired the Committee on Education and Public Institutions, and also served on the Land Committee.
 Sen. Munds also introduced legislation doubling the widow's tax exemption.
+Another bill she worked to pass was raising the minimum age to marry to 16 for women and 18 for men, which passed in 1919.
 She chose not to run for a second term in the legislature, but in 1918 was persuaded to run for Secretary of State, a run which was unsuccessful.

+Death and legacy

 After leaving office, Munds remained active in politics for the rest of her life.
 She died at home on December 16, 1948, and was buried at the Mountain View cemetery in Prescott, Arizona.

 In 1982, she was inducted into the Arizona Women's Hall of Fame.

+On May 4, 2024, a statue of Munds, created by sculptor Stephanie Hunter, was unveiled in Wesley Bolin Memorial Plaza.
+In the statue, Munds is holding an America flag with a ballot box at her feet.